ros-navigation/docs.nav2.org/plugin_tutorials/docs/writing_new_bt_plugin.rst

 In this macro, we must create a ``NodeBuilder`` so that our custom action node can have a non-default constructor signature (for the action and xml names).
 This lambda will return a unique pointer to the behavior tree node we have created.
-Fill in the constructor with the relavent information, giving it the ``name`` and ``config`` given in the function arguments.
+Fill in the constructor with the relevant information, giving it the ``name`` and ``config`` given in the function arguments.
-Then define the ROS 2 action server's name that this BT node will call, in this case, its the `wWait`` action.
+Then define the ROS 2 action server's name that this BT node will call, in this case, it's the ``Wait`` action.

 We finally give the builder to a factory to register.
 ``Wait`` given to the factory is the name in the behavior tree XML file that corresponds to this BT node plugin.